 If this does not work try moving the frog to a dark room, and leave it alone to relax and settle down for a while.
 In the wild, leopard frogs are nocturnal creatures, so they will be more active in the dark.

 2. The Prey Item Being Offered Is Too Big

 Another reason a leopard frog may reject food is that the prey item you are offering is just too big.
 Remember, frogs do not chew their food, so they will not eat anything they can now swallow whole.

 As a general rule, never offer a frog any prey larger than the distance between its eyes.

 3. It Is Not Accustomed to the Food Item Being Offered

-Another possible reason a leopard may reject food is that it is not used to eating the food you are offering.
+Another possible reason a leopard frog may reject food is that it is not used to eating the food you are offering.
 Try switching the food item being offered.
 Most frogs will readily accept worms and bugs

 4. The Environmental Temperatures Are Low

 A fourth possible reason a leopard frog may reject food is the environmental temperatures are low.
 Remember, frogs are ectothermic animals.
 When the temperatures are low, they will have a lower rate of metabolism, and be less active, so they won’t have the biggest appetite.